Peruvanam Mahadeva Temple

 Peruvanam Mahadev Temple (Malayalam: പെരുവനം മഹാദേവക്ഷേത്രം) is a Shiva Temple situated in Peruvanam of Thrissur District, Kerala, India.
-The temple is said to be in existence with the origin of Kerala and the advent of Parasurama.
+The temple is said to be in existence with the origin of Kerala and the advent of Parashurama.
 It is one among the famous 108 Shiva temples in Kerala, and is the main temple of the old time Peruvanam village.
 It is surrounded by Bhadrakali and Subramanya temples on the west, a Sastha temple on the north, a Vishnu temple on the east and a Durga temple on the south.

-Architecture
+Temple

 The temple stands on a 7-acre ground surrounded by a compound wall.
-The structure of Shrikovil (main shrine) is square-type which is very rare in Indian temples.
+The structure of Shrikovil (main shrine) is square-type.

+It is said that a sage named puru did penance here, as the region was a forest (vanam) it got the named 'peruvanam'.